 Maternal substance abuse (eg, cocaine, heroin, diazepam) is an increasingly common problem; seizures can accompany acute withdrawal after birth.

 Neonatal seizures may be familial; some have genetic causes.
 Benign familial neonatal convulsions is a potassium channelopathy inherited in an autosomal dominant pattern.
 Early infantile epileptic encephalopathy (Ohtahara syndrome) is a rare disorder associated with a variety of mutations.

-Neonatal seizures are usually focal and may be difficult to recognize.
+Neonatal seizures are usually focal and may be difficult to distinguish from normal neonatal activity because they may manifest as chewing or bicycling movements.
 Common manifestations include migratory clonic jerks of extremities, alternating hemiseizures, and primitive subcortical seizures (which cause respiratory arrest, chewing movements, persistent eye deviations or nystagmoid movements, and episodic changes in muscle tone).
 Generalized tonic-clonic seizures are uncommon.

-Clinically silent electrical seizure activity is often present after a hypoxic-ischemic insult (including perinatal asphyxia or stroke) and in neonates with CNS infections, especially after initial anticonvulsant treatment, which is more likely to stop clinical manifestations than electrical seizure activity.
+Clinically silent electrical seizure activity is often present after a hypoxic-ischemic insult (including perinatal asphyxia or stroke) and in neonates with CNS infections, especially after initial antiseizure drug treatment, which is more likely to stop clinical manifestations than electrical seizure activity.

 Evaluation begins with a detailed family history and a physical examination.